 Noida Metro route and stations

-The Aqua Line corridor will originate at Noida Sector 71 in Noida and terminate at Delta Depot station in Greater Noida.
+The Aqua Line corridor originates at Noida Sector-51 in Noida and terminates at Delta Depot station in Greater Noida.

 It is an elevated alignment with 21 stations, including elevated and at-grade stations, of which 15 stations are located in Noida and the remaining six in Greater Noida.
 The Aqua Line is connected to the Blue Line of the Delhi Metro by a skywalk.

 Knowledge Park-1 station and Delta-1 station in Greater Noida have provisions for future expansion.
-Platforms at all the stations will feature screen doors, which will open in synchronisation with the train doors.
+Platforms at all the stations feature screen doors, which open in synchronisation with the train doors.

 Each station is connected to residential areas, industrial locations and other locations by pathways, pedestal ways, and bridges.
 Parking facilities are available at each station.

-More than 100 lifts and 81 escalators have been installed at stations across the network for quick access and easy mobilisation of the passengers.
+More than 101 lifts and 81 escalators were installed at stations across the network for quick access and easy mobilisation of the passengers.

 An eco-friendly, zero-discharge depot constructed on 25ha of land features roof-top solar panels and water recycling facilities.
 It offers facilities for the accommodation and maintenance of the train sets.

 Two receiving substations were commissioned to support the power requirements of the rolling stock and stations.
 Additionally, 21 auxiliary substations were commissioned in all the 21 stations along the metro line.
-The trains will be powered by 25kV AC overhead catenary system.
+The trains are powered by 25kV AC overhead catenary system with cab signalling and continuous automatic train control with automatic train protection (ATP).

 Noida Metro is equipped with communications-based train control (CBTC) signalling system supplied by Hitachi.